 First Things First, Know Your Net Worth

 Assets - Liabilities = Net Worth.
 Sounds simple, but not so fast!
-I speak to a lot of people that don't understand the concept, nor the importance, of knowing their net worth.
-It may be scary to think about, but if you want to be solid financially, than you need to know these numbers.
+I speak to a lot of people, that don't understand the concept, nor the importance, of knowing their net worth.
+It may be scary, but you have to know these numbers.
 What is classified as an asset?
 What constitutes a liability?
 What does it matter?
 Who cares?

 Listen, put your current yearly salary in a bag and put it outside in the backyard somewhere.
 In this first, and most important, exercise of figuring your net worth, you won't need to even think about your salary.
 Forty years from now no one will care 2 cents about what your salary is today!!
 Seriously, its a frivolous figure that has no meaning once you leave this earth.
 When you perish, and we all will cause no one's made it out of here alive, you can't leave your salary for your kids and your grandkids!!
 But you can leave your net worth!!
 Your net worth stays and helps those that remain here.
 Your net worth can help your community when you are long gone.
 Your net worth can be a blessing to others when you are no longer here.
 Your net worth is also your retirement, what you have left, what you can live on in your older age, and your net worth will ultimately defines your standard of living when you get older!
 Your net worth matters more then most of us care to imagine.
 Can your salary help your net worth?
 Yes.
 But do you have to have a substantial salary to have a substantial net worth?
 NO!
 This may sound controversial to some of you reading this, but you need to sort of minimize your focus on your salary and focus the vast majority of your time, energy, and efforts, on your net worth!!